mysrcs/hugooooo/content/blog/2021-02-15-Whats-cooking-February-2021.md

 interesting user-facing developments, but I will dutifully report our progress nonetheless.

-Our next public Mumble conference will be held at 16:00 UTC, on voice.mnus.de, port 64738, in the sourcehut room.
+Our next public Mumble conference will be held tomorrow at 16:00 UTC, on voice.mnus.de, port 64738, in the sourcehut room.
 Feel free to join us to share your thoughts and ask your questions.
 I'll <span style="text-decoration: line-through">see you</span> hear you there!

 ## General news